 Clive Stacey witnesses a volcanic eruption in Iceland

-Our MD Clive Stacey writes about his initial reactions to hearing about the eruption in Iceland, and his own experience of viewing some of this awesome display of nature.
+Our MD Clive Stacey writes about his initial reactions to hearing about the 2010 volcanic eruption in Iceland, and his own experience of viewing this awesome display of nature.

 There’s an eruption!

 In the early hours of the morning of the 21 March I was awoken by a text message from Iceland – an eruption had occurred at Fimmvorduhals, close to the Eyjafjallajokull glacier.
 I knew this could cause serious disruption for some of school groups and individual travellers either in Iceland or about to leave, so the rest of the night was spent trying to find out the extent of the eruption and when the main Ring Road would be reopened along the south coast – allowing free movement.